ibm-cloud-docs/discovery/using.md

 This example aggregation will find all of the `concepts` in your collection.
 The delimiter in this query is `.` and the operator is `()`, see [Query operators](/docs/services/discovery/query-operators.html) to learn about other operators available in the {{site.data.keyword.discoveryshort}} Query Language.

-If you'd like to check out a few pre-built aggregations, all of the queries on the {{site.data.keyword.discoveryshort}} Tooling insight cards are aggregation queries.
-Click the **More options** icon on the top right of any card to view the query.
-{: tip}

 ### Example aggregation queries
 {: #example-aggregations}